James5979/literate-devops-site/content/portfolio/kubernetes/taints.md

 kubectl taint nodes $NODE $LABEL1:NoSchedule $LABEL2:NoSchedule
 ```

-Taint a node and prefer not to schedule any pods (without a toleration):
+Taint a node and prefer not to schedule pods:

 ```shell
 kubectl taint nodes $NODE $LABEL:PreferNoSchedule
 ```

-Taint a node and evict any pods (without a toleration):
+Taint a node and evict any pods that do **not** have a toleration:

 ```shell
 kubectl taint nodes $NODE $LABEL:NoExecute
 ```

-View all taints on a particular node:
+View all taints that exist on a node:

 ```shell
 kubectl describe nodes/$NODE | grep Taints